ivrtop770/IT-auth-js/README.md

 ```

-# To send By Phone Call
+# To send By Phone Call (only israel phone numbers)
 ```
 (async () => {
     // Step 1: send the code by phone call